Jp3132/amazon_shopping_assistant/README.md

 # Amazon_Shopping_Assistant

 This Shopping Assistant, developed using the LangGraph framework, facilitates product search, recommendations, and shopping cart management in a conversational setting.
-The assistant integrates LangGraph’s tools for smooth and responsive interactions, allowing users to find products, manage their shopping cart, and inquire about order and purchase-related information.
+The assistant integrates LangGraph’s tools for smooth and responsive interactions, allowing users to find products, manage their shopping cart, and inquire about order and purchase-related information. also, tools are interacting with database in the backend for product search, order status, delivery time retrieval etc.

 ### Assistant Capabilities